 They drove around for half an hour – briefly stopping once so Winckler could stab Hanna while confined in the trunk because she was getting too loud – before they finally stopped at a logging trail off Nash Road.
 At this second crime scene, all four women stood over Hanna and spat on her as Winckler stole her watch.
 Cull then got back into the car as the other three dragged Hanna over to a puddle of mud where they ripped her T-shirt and shorts from her, leaving her in just her underwear.
 As Hanna lay semi-naked in the mud, she was stabbed and slashed at least 65 times with the box cutter.
 Two wounds ran 14 inches from her shoulder to her buttocks.
 At one point during the attack, Hanna said that she wanted to call her mother and tell her that she loved her; the gang denied her this last wish.
 Bitner then cut Hanna’s throat.
 The injury opened her windpipe but didn’t cut a major blood vessel.
 They then left Hanna face down in the murky water, bleeding profusely from the abundance of wounds she had sustained in the brutal attack.
 Ultimately, her cause of death was a combination of blood loss and drowning.

 Almost as soon as the group returned home, they were bragging about the brutal slaying.
 “I cut her throat and it felt good,” boasted Bitner to Dana Vaughn, the other roommate of Hanna and Tibbs.
-Vaughn had come along in the car but hadn’t left the car at all throughout the entire ordeal and wasn’t aware of what had happened.
-Tibbs also bragged that as she slashed Hanna, she screamed: “Give me your heart, bitch, why won’t you die?”
+Vaughn had come along in the car but hadn’t left the car at all throughout the entire ordeal and claimed she wasn’t aware of what had happened.
+Tibbs also bragged that as she slashed Hanna, she screamed:“Give me your heart, bitch, why won’t you die?”
 The following day, Winckler, Bitner, Tibbs and Cull were apprehended and charged with the murder of Stacy Hanna.

 Tibbs admitted to police that she instigated the beating of Hannah and then joined in on the attack after Winckler hit Hanna with a belt.
 “We were all kind of feeding off each other because when Mica hit her, I was, like, `Yeah,’ you know.
 And I kicked her.
 And I hit her twice.
 And then Tracy was, like, `Yeah,’ you know.
 We’re just going to kick her around,” Tibbs told Chesterfield Police Detective Rick Mormando.
 In Winckler’s statement, she told Mormando: “I mean nobody deserved to die, but it was just one of those times.”
 “One of those times for what?” questioned Mormando.
 “When somebody had to die,” she responded.2 When asked why they had killed Hanna, Winckler said that they wanted to teach her a lesson because “she has a problem with trying to get everybody to turn against everybody… It was like she was telling sob stories and lies trying to fit in with everybody else.”